califa23/CS02510D3Project/README.md

 ## Setup
 - First, clone this project
-- This project needs to be hosted in order to access multiple files in its directory to make working in it much easier.
+- This project needs to be hosted on a server in order to access multiple files in its directory to make working in it much easier.
 - I suggest running a local server with the help of Node.js
 - Install Node.js here: https://nodejs.org/en/download/
 - Once installed, run `npm install -g http-server` in a terminal